gaspard-hk/questionnaire-v0/README.md

 # questionnaire-v0
 This is the original version of the questionnaire.
 All sensitive data are removed before making open source.
+The repository is for the temporary development.
 It will moved to questionnaire-v1 for further development after
 - repairing the dependency file
 - constructing build script for different environment.